danny00747/tfe-report/src/05_literature_review.md

 Table:  Table of Criteria.

 Table 1 shows that each car have their criteria.
-If we convert the class linguistic terms using the 5 point scale, we get the following table :
+If class linguistic terms are converted using the 5 point scale, the following table appears:

 | Attribute/Criteria  | Price  | Numbers of Passengers | Number of Bags | Class    |
 |---------------------|--------|-----------------------|----------------|----------|